Saturday, November 30, 2024

 "set amid 3.300 acres of varied terrain ... remarkable in its natural beauty.
 It includes wetlands, several lakes, an oak savanna, a restored prairie, and hiking trails that wind through an extensive pine and hardwood forest."

 A clue to how Kramer ended up at Rutgers for his PhD can be found in the Herrontown Woods book's acknowledgements.
 The book was edited by Professor Murray F. Buell, Department of Botany.
 Among Buell's many contributions to ecology was his role as director of the William L. Hutcheson Forest.
 According to a biography on the Ecological Society of America's website, "He devoted great effort in setting aside this forest and in making it into a major ecological study area and one of the best studied woods in North America."
-Some of Buell's areas of interest seem particularly relevant for Herrontown Woods: the impact of people on park ecosystems, the ecology of power line right of ways, and "tension zones" between vegetation types.
+Some of Buell's areas of interest seem particularly applicable for Herrontown Woods: the impact of people on park ecosystems, the ecology of power line right of ways, and "tension zones" between vegetation types.
 As someone who learned of fire ecology in the 1970s, I was also intrigued by Buell's research decades earlier into the effect of fire use on forests and hydrology.

 Kramer likely first came under the influence of Buell close to his hometown in Minnesota.
 According to the Buell biography: